agileadam/docker-drupal/README.md

 Once you're logged in, add the contents of your `id_rsa.pub` file to `/root/.ssh/authorized_keys`.
 Exit.

-You should now be able to call:
+You should now be able to call `drush sa` to view available aliases, then you can use the alias like this:

-	drush @docker.agileadam_drupal cc all
+	drush @docker.mycontainer cc all

 This will clear the cache of your Drupal site.
 All other commands will function as well.